-(3) Provide on-line retrieval of original prescription order information for those prescription orders which that are currently authorized for refilling;
+(3) Provide on-line retrieval of original prescription order information for those prescription orders which are currently authorized for refilling;

-(4) Be capable of recording and carrying in the record all dates of refills of any prescription refill and the initials of the pharmacist.
-This shall meet the requirements of § 20:51:05:06 as required by § 20:51:05:20;
+(4) Be capable of recording and carrying in the record all dates of refills of any prescription and the initials of the pharmacist.
+This shall meet the requirements of §-20:51:05:06 20:51:05:20;

-(5) Be capable of producing a patient profile indicating all drugs being taken dispensed and the date of all prescription refills of these prescriptions; and resulting in destruction of the data bank platform.
+(5) Be capable of producing a patient profile indicating all drugs being taken and the date of refills of these prescriptions; and resulting in destruction of the data bank platform.